IT WAS ALSO THE BEER THAT LOCKED SEBASTIAN GOLLNER INTO "THE MARSHALL" TO STANS. THE NEW RESTAURANT CHEF IS A BAVARIAN BY BIRTH. WHAT CAN STANk?

-As dangerous as they may be, in some cases generalizations have a special joke.
-Italians are considered gourmet in every way, Tyrolese are expected to be able to ski well, and Bavarians are expected to be beer experts.
-"When I drank the marshmallow beer for the first time, I immediately realized that it was a good beer, nice and tasty, which served me well as Bayern.
-It is not too tart, not too sweet and an ideal companion for venison or steak because of its hopiness and subliminal sweetness.
-For beef fillet, which is relatively ferrous, this sweetness is an excellent support.
-This fits perfectly, "confirms Sebastian Gollner afloat, as it is true, the generalization with Bayern and beer.
-Underpinned by the typical Bavarian-guttural pronunciation no one dares to doubt his expertise so quickly.
-This, in turn, is a great advantage for Gasthof Marschall in Stans, where Gollner has been working as a restaurant manager since September 2016 and feels completely comfortable there - especially with one focus of the house: the beer.
+As dangerous as they can be, in some cases generalizations have a special wit.
+Italians are considered epicureans in every sense of the word, Tyroleans are assumed to be good skiers, and true Bavarians are expected to be beer experts.
+"When I drank Marschall beer for the first time, I immediately noticed that it was a good beer, nicely drinkable, which is to my advantage as a Bavarian.
+It's not too tart, not too cloying, and its hoppiness and underlying sweetness make it an ideal companion for game or steak.
+With beef tenderloin, which is relatively rich in iron, this sweetness is an excellent support.
+It's a perfect match," says Sebastian Gollner briskly, confirming how true it is, the generalization about Bavarians and beer.
+Underpinned by the typical Bavarian-Guttural pronunciation, no one dares to doubt his expertise.
+This, in turn, is very much to the advantage of Gasthof Marschall in Stans, where Gollner has been working as restaurant manager since September 2016 and feels completely at home there - especially with one of the house's main focuses: beer.
 "I'm half Bavarian, half Italian.
 Wine is my hobby.
 Beer is my passion.
-I drink to every beer because it suits everything," he says.
-What it commonly suits best is conveniently placed on the marshal's map, making the mixture of "Tyrol's most beer-barn inn" a round one.
+I drink beer with everything because it goes with everything," he says.
+What it generally goes best with is conveniently on the Marschall's menu, making the concoction of "Tyrol's beeriest inn" a well-rounded affair.
+And drinkable.
 And tasty.
-And tasty.
-And tempting to barter.
-It's true what he says.
-The marshal beer is tasty.
-It tastes different than the others, but not too different.
-Anyway, it invites you to drink another.
-Such bumpy descriptions would result in a wine sting in the wine world.
+And tempting to squat.
+What he says is true.
+The Marschall beer is drinkable.
+It tastes different from the others, but not too different.
+In any case, it invites you to drink another one.
+Such bumpy descriptions would draw a snort in the wine world.
 The beer world is different.
-You do not sip, you drink and it's easier to try something new.
-Probably because a glass of beer does not make the purse any easier than a bottle of wine.
-"We currently have around 30 different types of beer on offer," says Gollner.
-"During the tastings, you can make a small tour of the beer world."
-A round trip through the world of "craft beers", which also includes the in-house marshal beer.
+You don't sip, you drink, and it's easier to try something new.
+Probably also because a glass of beer doesn't lighten the wallet as much as a bottle of wine.
+"We have about 30 different types of beer on offer at the moment," says Gollner.
+"At the tastings, you can take a little round trip through the world of beer."
+A round trip through the world of "craft beers," which also includes the in-house Marschall beer.

 CRAFT BEER FUN

-The fruit press of the fruit and horticultural society Schwaz elicits up to 70,000 liters …
+The fruit press of the Schwaz Fruit and Horticulture Association extracts up to 70,000 lit…